Petl Pay vs international bank transfers

 Payment status stays linked to the project and invoice context.

-Settlement can use available routes, including wallet-based routes and regulated rails where supported and appropriate.
+Settlement uses available routes, including wallet-based routes and regulated rails where supported and appropriate.

 |---|---|---|